NATO Multinational Battlegroups / About / Present Structure

 Framework nation: United Kingdom

-Contributing nations: France and Iceland
+Contributing nations: France

 Host nation: Hungary